notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

 2. Unzip the content into the new folder
 3. Run Notepad++ from the new folder

-In a portable edition, the [configuration files](../config-files/#configuration-files-location) will be stored in the same directory where you put `notepad++.exe`.

-The portable editions do not automatically install Right-Click context menu, so you will not see **Edit with Notepad++** on files unless you use Windows' **Edit with** feature to permanently associate that type of file with your portable Notepad++, or use [Settings > Preferences > File Association](../preferences/#file-association), or use one of the [alternative right-click context menu](../shell-extension/#alternatives) registry edits.
-(But if what you really want is to have Notepad++ "installed", but just not use the "Program Files" hierarchy, you can tell the installer to use a different directory for the installation.)
+For the all portable editions, everything (the application, settings, and plugins) is stored in one folder hierarchy.
+And by default, the portable editions do not mess with operating system settings (so no file associations or **Edit with Notepad++** context-menu entries) -- if you want such with a portable edition, you will have to set it up manually.

+The main portable 7z or zip editions contain all the themes, user defined languages, auto-completions, localizations, and default plugins and Plugins Admin tool that come with the installed version of Notepad++.

-The minimalist / mini-portable edition only includes the default theme and default Dark Mode theme, and only the English localization; it also does not include the autoCompletion files, functionList files, or the Notepad++ editor; it does not install the default plugins or the Plugins Admin tool (so no automated [plugin](../plugins/) installation/removal, but you can still manually install a plugin).
-The full portable includes all the themes that ship with the Notepad++ installer, and has all localization files included, and includes the default plugins with the Plugins Admin tool.
+The minimalist / mini-portable edition only comes with the default light-mode and dark-mode theme, the default English localization, and no plugins or Plugins Admin.
+However, you can separately download any of the non-included config files that you want from the main Notepad++ source repository, and you can still [install plugins manually](../plugins/#install-plugin-manually).

+The portable editions of Notepad++ can be removed by deleting the directory they came in.
+If you manually set up and file associations or context-menu entries in the OS, it is your responsibility to remove them yourself.

 ## "Program Files" Restrictions

 Windows is particular about what goes into "Program Files", and restricts permissions there, usually requiring Administrator Privilege to install or edit there.

-Trying to set the "Don't use %APPDATA%" during installation while still installing in "Program Files", or putting the portable into "Program Files", or manually adding `doLocalConf.xml` to the installation in "Program Files", are not intended use cases.
-Doing so may still result in `%AppData%` being used, due to file permissions and special OS handling of the "Program Files" hierarchy, and may expose other odd behaviors that wouldn't be seen if you weren't trying to "mix modes".
-If you really don't want to use `%AppData%` for your configuration, do not use "Program Files" as your installation-location, or unzip the portable into a different directory, or always run using the `-settingsDir` [Command Line Argument](../command-prompt/) or Cloud settings to give an [alternative config-file location](../config-files/#configuration-files-location).
+When Notepad++ is placed in "Program Files" (whether through the installer or through unzipping a portable edition there), it intentionally does _not_ honor the [doLocalConf.xml](../config-files/#other-configuration-files) that comes from the "Do not Use %APPDATA%" setting or unzipping a portable edition there or manually creating the file, and will instead use your `%AppData%\Notepad++` directory for [storing settings](../config-files/#configuration-files-location) despite that file being there.